top of page

 In one faecal sample, cotton and plastic fibres, including polypropylene, polyester and rayon, were found.
 Everyone has plastic inside them, and potentially severe health consequences await us.

-Microplastics are “a transport mechanism for getting bad chemicals into people” (Dr Pete Myers).
+Microplastics are “a transport mechanism for getting bad chemicals into people” (Myers).
 Chemicals are added to improve the properties of plastics, but can leach out causing unknown harm.

-BPA (bisphenol A) is a well-known chemical found in many plastic products (Rick Smith, Slow Death by Rubber Duck).
+BPA (bisphenol A) is a well-known chemical found in many plastic products (Smith).
 BPA can leach into food and beverages, and there is a link between these chemicals and human disease including breast and prostate cancer and obesity.
 Chemicals like phthalates are also disruptive to human hormone health and the sensitive endocrine system.

-Dioxins formed in the incineration of plastic can damage the nervous system, kidneys and liver (Dr Gavin Ten Tusscher).
+Dioxins formed in the incineration of plastic can damage the nervous system, kidneys and liver (Tusscher).
 There is a positive correlation between the increase in plastic production and cancer rates in these areas, although there may be many factors at play.

 Barbro Melgert researched one nylon factory where 30% of the employees had lung problems.